changsongl/changsongl/README.md

 ## 👋 Changsong Li

-My name is Changsong Li, and I am from Qingdao, China.
-I had been studied in the US, and now I'm in China as a Software developer.
-Currently, I'm working on the Could native team as a SRE.
-I focus on Load Balance to provide a HA and scalable web service for the company.
-Therefore, I study Network and Lb solutions in the free time.
+:zap: I'm a SRE on the Could native team.
+I focus on Load Balance and Alert Monitor System.

+:arrow_up: I'm experenced at Micro-service and Golang.

+:sparkles: Currently, I work on my personal project of delay queue.
+Star if you like it.
+Thx.

 ##